DavidJDBA/OSM/OHM_Intro_for_Maptime/OHM_HowTo.md

 One additional building that could be added is the Engineer's Office.
 This was the second stone building at Fort Yellowstone and was erected in 1903.
 This can be added to OHM.
 This can be tagged with building=office.

-A picture of the Orignal Guardhouse is in Wikimedia Commons and has been added to the Open Historical Map entry.
+A picture of the Engineer's Office is in Wikimedia Commons and can been added to the Open Historical Map entry.
 It is available under a Creative Commons license.
-Enter the following keys:values.  image:1=https://upload.wikimedia.org/wikipedia/commons/7/75/OriginalFortYellowstoneGuardhouseDec2012.JPG.
-Also, image:1:caption="Original Fort Yellowstone Guardhouse, constructed in 1891, now a private residence, image:1:date=2012-12, and image:1:license = "Creative Commons Attribution-Share Alike 3.0 Unsupported".
+Enter the following keys:values.  image:1=https://upload.wikimedia.org/wikipedia/commons/7/77/Fort_Yellowstone_Engineer_Office.JPG.
+Also, image:1:caption="Engineer's Office, constructed in 1903, image:1:date=2012-12, and image:1:license = "Creative Commons Attribution-Share Alike 3.0 Unported license."
-image:1:attribution = "Mike Cline, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons".
+image:1:attribution = "Acroterion, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons".

-There are other Fort Yellowstone Buildings which can be added to OHM, including the Engineer's Office.
-An appropriate Wikimedia Commons image is https://commons.wikimedia.org/wiki/File:Fort_Yellowstone_Engineer_Office.JPG.
-After adding or editing map objects, check the slippy map to see how these new additions render through time.
+TAfter adding or editing map objects, check the slippy map to see how these new additions render through time.
 Use the inspector to display additional information.

-## Mapping Old Highways Using Map Warper
+## Follow Along:  Mapping Old Highways Using Map Warper

 Between Mammoth and Swan Lake, the routing of the Grand Loop Road has changed several times.
-Using Old maps and descriptions from the National Park Service document *The History of the Construction of the Road System in Yellowstone National Park, 1872-1966: Historic Resource Study, Volume 1" by Mary Shivers Culpin, 1994, https://www.nps.gov/parkhistory/online_books/yell_roads/index.htm much of the park's road-building history can be examined and much of that documented on the OHM map.
+Using Old maps and descriptions from the National Park Service document *The History of the Construction of the Road System in Yellowstone National Park, 1872-1966: Historic Resource Study, Volume 1" by Mary Shivers Culpin, 1994, (see table of references above) much of the park's road-building history can be examined and much of that documented on the OHM map.

 ### Load map into Map Warper
 Navigate to the USGS Website to Products > Topographic Maps.
 This opens the topoViewer download tool.
 Zoom to Yellowstone National Park, https://ngmdb.usgs.gov/topoview/viewer/#12/44.9348/-110.7662, and place a pin at Mammoth, Yellowstone National Park, Wyoming.
 A list of maps and their dates that cover this area appears.
 These maps can be viewed from your browser or downloaded.
 Download the Gallatin 1911 map (GeoTiff file WY_Gallatin_342460_1911_125000_geo.tif).